sensible-hq/sensible-docs/readme-sync/v0/200 - write-prompts/3000 - prompt.md

 hidden: false
 ---

-TODO: links to tips not to SenseML ref?

 You can configure the full prompt that Sensible inputs to a large-language model (LLM).
 You can apply configurations to multiple fields in a config, and you can override them for individual fields.